jni/skan/doc/getting_started.rst

 other junctions.
 It then produces a junction graph and table in the form of a pandas DataFrame.

-Let’s go back to the red blood cell image to illustrate this graph.
+Let's go back to the red blood cell image to illustrate this graph.

 .. nbplot::